A FEW RULES FOR POSTING ON OTHER VOICES:

 DO post such things as new personnel, promotions, winery expansions, new distributor relationships, unique wines, bottle sizes, promotional activities,

 DO keep the formatting simple.
 All of the Other Voices entries are maintained in a searchable database, but it will choke on elaborate formatting, fonts, inserted graphics and the like.
+Due to Recent Abuse of our open formatting, ALL formatting code will now be stripped from posts, and is prohibited.

 Before posting on Other Voices, DO cut and paste your release into Notepad OR Mac's Text Edit to filter out database-choking things.